Ranaji00/vercelDeploytemp/README.md

-# Forever E-commerce Website
+# ByteCraft E-commerce Website

-Forever is a full-featured e-commerce platform built using the MERN stack and styled with Tailwind CSS.
-It includes a customer-facing frontend, an admin panel for managing the store, and a backend to handle data and API requests.
+Byte Craft is a full-featured e-commerce platform built using the MERN stack.

 ## Features